connorsadler/connorsadler.github.io/index.md

 ## Welcome to Connor's GitHub Pages site

-Last updated: 13/11/2024 by Connor Sadler
+Last updated: 25/12/2025 by Connor Sadler

 ### Handy links

 Edit this page [here](https://github.com/connorsadler/connorsadler.github.io/blob/main/index.md)

-go-utils work
-- This is a public repo, containing a few small projects
-- I have merged all branches into main now, so no need for different branches!

 ### Latest work

 These are my current projects:

+- Advent of Code 2025
+   - I've been having fun with this, and have committed some of the days to my [public github](https://github.com/connorsadler/public/tree/main/advent_of_code_2025)
+   - Day 9 Part 2 is especially challenging, but quite fun.
+I found some python code on the web to visualize the problem, which was incredibly useful.

-- VSCode extension - for my todo list
+- VSCode extension - for my developer shortcuts and utilities
+- Go Learning
+  - Did some Advent of Code 2025 in Go - see above
-- Go Learning - Remote Debugging  TODO: Document findings - Medium? or [here](go_remote_debugging.md)?
+  - Remote Debugging  TODO: Document findings - Medium? or [here](go_remote_debugging.md)?
 - Learn Go with Tests - Mocking - see [here](https://quii.gitbook.io/learn-go-with-tests/testing-fundamentals/working-without-mocks)
 - Java Learning
     1. concrete OAuth Spring boot example